Urocyon cinereoargenteus

 6-15 lbs

-Gray foxes are omnivorous solitary hunters, eating mostly rabbits, voles, shrews, and birds, however, they do search out and eat more vegetation than red species foxes do.
+Gray foxes are omnivorous solitary hunters which eat mostly rabbits, voles, shrews, and birds.
+The gray fox seeks out and eat more vegetation than red species foxes do.

-Gray foxes are a bit more unique than the foxes covered on this site, as they aren’t one of the 12 true foxes of the Vulpes Genus.
-Instead, gray foxes are in the Genus Urocyon, which they share with the Island fox.
-They are a small omnivorous fox and are widespread throughout North and Central America.
-Gray foxes used to be the most common fox found in the Eastern US, however, human advancement and deforestation have caused the red fox to become more common recently.
+The gray fox is a bit more unique than other the foxes covered on this site as they aren’t one of the 12 true foxes of the Vulpes genus.
+Instead, this species is in the Genus Urocyon along with the Island fox.
+At one point, the gray fox was the most common fox found in the Eastern US.
+Unfortunately, however, human advancement and deforestation resulted in the red fox taking that title.

-Gray foxes are the only American canid who can climb trees, and that ability is only shared with the Asian Tanuki (raccoon dog) and the New Guinea Singing Dog.
-They can climb vertical, branchless tree trunks, and will often do so to escape predators, find food, or even live in them!
+The gray fox is the only American canid that climbs trees, which is an ability shared with the Tanuki (raccoon dog) and the New Guinea Singing Dog.
+This small canid can climb vertical, branchless tree trunks, and will often do so to escape predators and find food and shelter.

-Gray foxes will normally live in hollow trees, tree trunks, or in appropriately sized dens underground, and have been seen in trees as high up as 30ft from the ground.
-Gray foxes are assumed monogamous, and their breeding season changes based on their geographical location.
+Gray foxes typically live in hollow trees or in appropriately sized underground dens and have been seen in trees as high up as 30ft from the ground.
+Currently, the gray fox is assumed to be a socially monogamous species with a breeding season that changes based on their geographical location.